Farseer-NMR/FarSeer-NMR/README.md

 ## Documentation

-We have a [Documentation folder](https://github.com/joaomcteixeira/FarSeer-NMR/tree/master/Documentation) where you can find a whole hand of helpful files.
-Also, there's an online [Wiki](https://github.com/joaomcteixeira/FarSeer-NMR/wiki) page with additional links and info regard Farseer-NMR Documentation.
-These pages are dynamic upgraded according to the project/community needs.
+We have a [Documentation folder](https://github.com/joaomcteixeira/FarSeer-NMR/tree/master/Documentation) where you can find a whole heap of helpful files.
+There is also an online [Wiki](https://github.com/joaomcteixeira/FarSeer-NMR/wiki) page with additional links and infomation regarding the Farseer-NMR Documentation.
+These pages are dynamic updated according to the needs of the project/community.

 ## Participate in the Farseer-NMR community

-You can help us to improve in several ways and be part of our community! :-)
+There are several ways that you can help us improve Farseer-NMR and be part of its community! :-)

 ### Reporting a bug

-If you find bugs or unfunctional features during your runs, report them in the [Issues tab](https://github.com/joaomcteixeira/FarSeer-NMR/issues).
-We have prepared a set of labels that help to identify the issues accordingly.
-Also, you can use Issues to suggest new features.
+If you find bugs, mis-functional or non-functional features during your calculation runs, please report them by using the [Issues tab](https://github.com/joaomcteixeira/FarSeer-NMR/issues).
+We have prepared a set of labels that help you to specify the nature of the issues.
+You can use the tab [Issues tab](https://github.com/joaomcteixeira/FarSeer-NMR/issues) to suggest new features that you would like us to implement or that you would like help implementing.

 ### Become a collaborator

-Help us implementing new features!
+Help us implement new features!
 Do you have your own NMR analysis routines that you would like to see implemented in Farseer-NMR?
-You can fork this project to your own GitHub account, do the implementation and prepare a pull request for us to review and help you out!
-We have prepared a [Farseer coding style guid](https://github.com/joaomcteixeira/FarSeer-NMR/blob/master/Documentation/Code_Style_Guide_for_Developers.md) for developers so that we keep code readability consistent.
+You can fork this project to your own GitHub account, write the functionalities and prepare a pull request for us to review and help you out!
+We have prepared a [Farseer coding style guide](https://github.com/joaomcteixeira/FarSeer-NMR/blob/master/Documentation/Code_Style_Guide_for_Developers.md) for developers so that we keep code readability consistent.
+We kindly request that contributors to the project adhere to this style guide.

-In case you don't have coding expericience, please let us know and we will be happy join forces with you to bring about the functionalities!
+Even if you're not an experienced programmer, please get contact with us and we will be happy join forces with you to introduce your functionalities!

 ### Mailing list